uptonking/note4yaoo/thread-lang-js-ts.md

   - The core of deasync is written in C++.
 - conclure js Using generators instead of promises allows for a LOT more flexibility, including cancellation, sync resolution, and better testing.
 The API is strictly the same as async/await

+- I definitely want eager await that resolves sync if the promise resolves sync.
+That’s more in the style of callbacks, and allows you to write a single api for both sync and async interfaces.
+  - I struggle with this issue in tuple-database.
+I want to write the same code that works for an async backend or a sync backend.
+I don’t want to create an intermediate query language…

 - ## [Why do you actually need higher order functions? : learnjavascript](https://www.reddit.com/r/learnjavascript/comments/rgddk9/why_do_you_actually_need_higher_order_functions/)
 - Your code sample is an example of currying, where a function that accepts multiple arguments can be rewritten as a series of functions that each accept one argument.
 This is just one of the many uses of higher order functions.
 - One much more common use for higher order functions is to abstract some patterns like looping over an array and performing some action for each value in the array